 On Page SEO Factors

 Knowing the factors of search engine rankings will help you optimize better.
-Here are the most distinctive and effective on-page SEO factors.
+Here are the most distinctive and effective factors.

 We already mentioned how and where you should place your keyword, which is quite important.
 One other thing to mention is not to duplicate content.
 Having similar blog posts will affect your rankings negatively.
 Make sure your content is original.

 The longer your contents are the better rankings you will get.
 Don’t hesitate to cover all sides of your topic when SEO writing.